Sport Solution Clinic

 Program Manager

-Anthony Crudo is a second-year law student at Western University.
+Anthony Crudo is a third-year law student at Western University.
 He received a Bachelor of Applied Science at Queen’s University in Computer Engineering.
 During Anthony’s first year of law school, he volunteered as a Caseworker with the Sport Solution Clinic.

 Prior to attending law school, Anthony worked at an international aerospace company and a smart technology start-up.
 Throughout his professional career, he gained valuable experience working to promote clients’ interests and interacting with multidisciplinary teams.
 Anthony has also worked with many local and international non-profit organizations through which he supported initiatives including combating youth houselessness and promoting diversity and inclusivity within STEM-related fields.